 Volunteer in Nepal

-This small country, mighty in its spacious, dramatic panoramas, is truly one of the world’s natural scenic wonders.
-It also offers widely divergent ethnic groups, colorful festivals and an abundance of unique flora and fauna to be come acquainted with.
-Join IFRE’s volunteer program in Nepal and experience the warmth and hospitality of the beautiful Nepalese people whose lives you will touch.
+This small country, mighty in its spacious, dramatic panoramas, is one of the world’s natural scenic wonders.
+It also offers widely divergent ethnic groups, colorful festivals, and an abundance of unique flora and fauna to become acquainted with.
+Join one of IFRE’s volunteer programs in Nepal and experience the warmth and hospitality of the beautiful Nepalese people whose lives you will touch.

 Volunteer Work Projects and Locations

 IFRE’s Nepal volunteer programs support community orphanages and schools, medical/healthcare projects, monasteries, conservation efforts and photo-journalists working to capture Nepali history.

 Volunteer Program Fees & Dates:

 Start Dates: Our programs start every Monday, although we allow for flexibility due to travel constraints.

 IFRE is a 501(c)3 organization, so your program fee will be tax deductible.
 IFRE Volunteers is proud to offer the world’s best fee.
 Our programs are now more affordable than ever.
 We are proud to focus on the humanitarian aspect of our business, not on profit.

 We work very hard and smart to keep our costs down, especially for the volunteers because we know the value of your donated time and efforts.
 We remain devoted to maintaining both the quality of the program and the safety of all volunteers involved.